|

 Mahaffy families, told the Toronto Star.
 "They understand that people

 have a constitutional right to make a movie or write a book."
+The Hollywood film company behind the

 controversial movie, depicting the horrific murders by Paul Bernardo and